Esri/datareviewer-webappbuilder-widgets/ReviewerDashboard/README.md

 3. **Show results for the Census Block Group**—when you click on a census block in the map, the chart will update to display summarized results within that block.
 4. **Use no spatial filter**—clears any spatial filter previously applied to the chart.

+**Filter Results by Session**
+Under the **Settings** tab, you can also filter results by Reviewer Session.
+Use the drop-down to select either **All Sessions** or the specific session you are interested in viewing from the list of available sessions.

+## Resources

 ## Issues
 * Find a bug or want to request a new feature?
 Please let us know by submitting an issue.